nie-ine/Ontologies/README.md

 Whenever possible existing ontologies are used to base on.
 NIE-ontologies are interdependent.
 All the used or referenced ontologies are prefixed in a header in the Turtle files.
 An introduction to [Semantic Web technology](https://github.com/nie-ine/Ontologies/wiki/Introduction-to-Semantic-Web-technology) is on the wiki.

+## Introducing an ontology in Knora, currently as 'project':

+1. install Docker, managed e.g. in WebStorm

+2. check Docker in CL, e.g.:
+	docker images

+3. extract compressed installation script InstallKnoraSalsahSipi.zip in the desired folder

+4. install Knora, SALSAH, Sipi in desired folder, in CL: chmod 755 SetUpKnoraSalsahSipi.sh
+	.
+SetUpKnoraSalsahSipi.sh

+5. outcomment the 3 lines for (lengthy) cloning at beginning in SetUpKnoraSalsahSipi.sh

+6. create new project in ../Knora/webapi/_test_data/all_data/admin-data.ttl by copy-pasting previous one and adapt data accordingly

+7. restart Knora and Salsah to reload the test data:
+	.
+DualRestartKnoraSalsah.sh

+8. in ../Knora/webapi/scripts/fuseki-load-test-data.sh create link between working ontology and the 'project' ontology as declared in ../admin-data.ttl, by copy-pasting previous one and adapt data accordingly

+9. restart Knora and Salsah to reload the test data:
+	.
+DualRestartKnoraSalsah.sh

+10. set permissions in ../Knora/webapi/_test_data/all_data/permissions-data.ttl by copy-pasting previous one and adapt data accordingly

+11. restart Knora and Salsah to reload the test data:
+	.
+DualRestartKnoraSalsah.sh

+12. put Knora-compliant ontologies as Turtle file in ../Knora/webapi/_test_data/ontologies

+13. restart Knora and Salsah to reload the test data:
+	.
+DualRestartKnoraSalsah.sh

+14. check import in http://localhost:4200 in Salsah 2.0: information under ontology (project) name, 'Team' and 'Ressources' should be visible

+15. update changes from/to Knora on GitHUb